Kenzku/Flickr-Tryout/README.md

 ## What is it?
 I made this Flickr tryout and recorded it as a video.
 It is a web application and you can use it to search photos from Flickr.
 You can also do some simple modification such as drawing and flipping or undo/redo.
-Finland, you can download the edited photo.
+Finally, you can download the edited photo.

 Please check it on the video: ```http://www.youtube.com/watch?v=1qQscuM4oJw```